taherkhan30/sparta-vagrant-nodejs/README.md

 This uses secure shell (SSH) protocol to enable you to use the terminal inside the ubuntu VM which is running on top of the virtual box hypervisor.

-now eneter the following commands on your Linux Terminal to install your Nginx server and start it.
+now enter the following commands on your Linux Terminal to install your Nginx server and start it.

 `Sudo apt-get update`